openstack/python-barbicanclient/doc/source/contributor/testing.rst

 Unit Tests
 ----------

+We follow the `Tested Runtimes <https://governance.openstack.org/tc/reference/project-testing-interface.html#tested-runtimes>` as defined by the Technical Committe every cycle.

-Currently, we provide tox environments for Python 2.7.
-By default all available test environments within the tox configuration will execute when calling ``tox``.
+All available test environments within the tox configuration will execute when calling ``tox``.
 If you want to run them independently, you can do so with the following command:

 .. code-block:: bash

-    # Executes tests on Python 3.7
+    # Executes tests on Python 3.9
-    tox -e py37
+    tox -e py39

 .. note::